AlbinoGeek/Economy/README.md

 ## TODO

-- Fix Exception on case: No Winner (last two people die simultaniously)
 - `Map` should generate some items by defualt
-- `Agent`s should move around the `Map`
 - `Agent`s should be able to `Trade` with each-other if near each other
 - `Agent`s should be able to search for items on the `Map`